maxbernard3/YT-to-MP3/README.md

 - [FFMPEG](https://ffmpeg.org/download.html) (use Brew on mac ``brew install ffmpeg``)
 - ``pip install pytube``

-then you need to modify the program :
-- ``musicFolder`` should be a string to wherever you want to store music
-- create a rapid api acount(s), get a 0$ plan at https://rapidapi.com/apidojo/api/shazam/pricing
-- get the api key from https://rapidapi.com/developer/dashboard -> your default app -> security
-- paste the key(s) in ``APIkey`` (keep it as a list)

 To use, open a terminal and execute the programe with ``python [path to program]/YT-MP3_clasification.py`` and type the video or playlist URL.

 ## Improvement to come